gokcehan/lf/README.md

 After the installation `lf` command should start the application in the current directory.

+See [tutorial](https://github.com/gokcehan/lf/wiki/Tutorial) for a gentle introduction with screencasts.

 Run `lf -help` to see command line options.

 Run `lf -doc` to see the [documentation](https://godoc.org/github.com/gokcehan/lf).